Skip to main content

 S5.2.5.3 Generating system response to frequency disturbances

 The purpose of S5.2.5.3 is to confirm the ability of your generating system to maintain continuous uninterrupted operation for a particular frequency operating standard.
-We've also included tests to ensure that some form of frequency protection exists.
+We've also included tests to confirm that some form of frequency protection exists and its behaviour is as expected.

 note